shanedewitt/Scheduling/doc/README.txt

 - IDs in Scheduling GUI reflect the HRN not the Primary ID
 - Cannot cancel a walk-in appointment in Scheduling...
 - No handling of invalid access code when saving access slots.
-- Saving access slots causes program to freeze until it's done: need to be Async
 - No Ctrl-C & Ctrl-V handling
 - No Insert & Delete button handling
-- After applying access templates, the access blocks screen doesn't refresh itself.
-- Logic to remove old access blocks does not work.
-Only workaround is to remove them manually.
-- Transactions fail when a restart is attempted (High volume GT.M systems only).
 - Grids don't respond to mouse wheel movement.
-- Default open location for Apply Template is inappropriate.
-Should be the last folder navigated.
-- Drag and drop plus delete Message Boxes on Access Blocks editor are unnecessary.
 - Appointment drag and drop to the same time at a different clinic doesn't work (complains that the patient already has an appointment at this time).
 - Appointment drap and drop between different windows doesn't cancel the original appointment.
 - Rebooking under certain conditions causes system hangs.
 Two issues: Program doesn't increment requested available appointment from VISTA, and doesn't deal properly with an appointment that doesn't have a access type (ie an appointment that is not in an Access block).